-As mentioned in Table 1, the aspect ratio of the mega-ULVZs shown at the top of the legend is substantially bigger (>10).
-Based on the thickness (5-40 km) and lateral extent $(x \times 10^2 - 10^3 \text{ km})$ of the ULVZs observed, the majority of the ULVZs can have >5 aspect ratio.
-Therefore, if the simulation results are to be comparable with seismic observations, the high-density melt must be coupled to the bottom local CMB-mantle flow, where the flow velocity is in the same direction as the internal reverse circulation.
-Moreover, the magnitude of the flow velocity is related to the morphology of the melt.
+As mentioned in Table 1, the aspect ratios of the mega-ULVZs shown at the top of the legend are substantially larger (>10).
+Based on the thickness (5-40 km) and lateral extent ($x\times10^2-10^3$ km) of the ULVZs observed, the majority had an aspect ratio of >5.
+Therefore, if the simulation results are comparable to the seismic observations, the high-density melt must be coupled to the bottom local CMB-mantle flow, where the flow velocity is in the same direction as the internal reverse circulation.
+Moreover, the magnitude of flow velocity is related to the morphology of the melt.

-4.2.1 Other factors affecting the melt morphological characteristics
+4.2.1 Other factors affecting melt morphological characteristics

-In the previous sections, the applied cold source's peak value position-roughly 100 km from the mantle plume center-was fixed.
-First, we consider the impact of the cold source location on the melt chemical stability.
-We then adjust the distance from the peak value position of the applied cold source to the plume center, specifically, 50 km closer to and farther from the center.
-As a result, compared to the " Δ T200 Δ v0.03" model in Figure 5, the different models' melt growth rate: no cold source > cold source 50 km closer to the center > cold source -100 °K at the same position > cold source 50 km closer to the center > cold source -200 °K (" Δ T200 Δ v0.03") (Figure S3).
-Observe that the cold source, both too close and too far from the plume center, increases the melt growth rate (unstable trend).
+In the previous sections, the peak value position of the applied cold source, approximately 100 km from the mantle plume center, was fixed.
+First, we considered the effect of the location of the cold source on the chemical stability of the melt.
+We then adjusted the distance from the peak value position of the applied cold source to the plume center, specifically, 50 km closer to and farther from the center.
+As a result, compared to the " Δ T200 Δ v0.03" model in Figure 5, the melt growth rates of the different models have the following range: no cold source > cold source 50 km farther from the center > cold source -100 K at the same position > cold source 50 km closer to the center > cold source -200 K (" Δ T200 Δ v0.03") (Figure S4).
+It can be observed that the cold source, both too close and too far from the plume center, increases the melt growth rate (unstable trend).

-In terms of CMB dynamic topography, the distant cold source (+50 km) will mitigate the impacts of the local topographical undulation near the plume's edge.
-In contrast, a nearby cold source (-50 km) will just extend the lateral extent of the undulation, with minimal effect on the maximum topographical leap amplitude.
-In terms of melt morphology, the sharp-edged and flat-topped melt layer feature vanishes as the cold source advances farther from the mantle plume (+50 km).
-In contrast as the cold source approaches (-50 km), the smaller low-melting degree melt zones will emerge at the plume edge (Figure S4).
-The high-melting morphology at the bottom of the plume, however, is less affected by the nearby cold source.
+In terms of the dynamic topography of the CMB, the distant cold source (+50 km) mitigated the impacts of local topographical undulation near the edge of the plume.
+In contrast, a nearby cold source (-50 km) extends the lateral extent of the undulation, with minimal effect on the maximum topographical leap amplitude.
+In terms of melt morphology, the sharp-edged and flat-topped melt layer features vanish as the cold source advances further from the mantle plume (+50 km).
+Conversely, as the cold source approaches (-50 km), the smaller low-melting degree melt zones emerge at the plume edge (Figure S5).
+However, the high-melting morphology at the bottom of the plume, is less affected by the nearby cold source.

 As a result, the "cooling zone" for the plume must continue to be involved in the melt stabilization process.
-However, if the cold source is too close, it will change the lowmelting morphology at the base of the plume, rising the two edges and severely lowering the center (Figure S4).
+However, if the cold source is too close, it changes the low-melting morphology at the base of the plume, increasing the two edges and severely lowering the center (Figure S5).

-In addition, we investigated the impact of positive and negative Clapeyron-slopes on the " $\Delta T200\Delta v0.03$ " model results.
-We change the initial melt state parameters in Table 2 so that the melt layers in the positive slope model and the negative slope model are about the same thickness (~15 km) at the beginning of the modeling process (Table S1).
-The findings demonstrate that the negative Clapeyron-slope flattens the central lowmelting zone but has no impact on the total melt-mass and melt growth rate at the simulated end time (Clapeyron-slope+: 0.152 yr-1, Clapeyron-slope-: 0.147 yr-1) (Figure S5), nor does it have an impact on the dynamic topography at the CMB and the highmelting morphology on it (Figure S6).
+In addition, we investigated the impact of positive and negative Clapeyron-slopes on the " Δ T200 Δ v0.03" model results.
+We changed the initial melt state parameters in Table 2 such that the melt layers in the positive and negative slope models had approximately the same thickness (~15 km) at the beginning of the modeling process (Table S1).
+The findings demonstrate that a negative Clapeyron slope flattens the central low-melting zone but has no impact on the total melt mass and melt growth rate at the simulated end time (Clapeyron-slope+: 0.152 yr-1, Clapeyron-slope-: 0.147 yr-1) (Figure S6), nor does it have an impact on the dynamic topography of the CMB and its high-melting morphology (Figure S7).

 4.3.
-The CMB dynamical environment implied by the ULVZs morphology
+CMB dynamical environment implied by the ULVZs morphology mechanical stability.
+In this section, the bottom tangential velocity is dynamically determined using the topographic horizontal gradient.